dev-ritik/dev-ritik.github.io/about.md

 permalink: about.html
 ---

+Hi there!
+Thanks for stopping by!

-Hey there!
-I'm Ritik Kumar, 4th Year Senior undergraduate from **Indian Institute of Technology, Roorkee**.
-I am a Backend Developer interested in Computer networks.
+I'm Ritik Kumar, 4th Year Senior undergraduate at Indian Institute of Technology, Roorkee, interested in Computer networks.
+I am a research intern at [SNL](https://snl.cs.ucsb.edu/) `(Systems and Networking Lab)` UCSB.
+I have been working as a Backend Developer for quite some time now.

 I was `Google Summer of Code` Student Developer 2019 for [NDN](https://named-data.net/project/) `(Named Data Network)` and worked on `NpChat`, a peer to peer decentralised media sharing application based on NDN for Android.
 I had interned